Pigeon Forge Museums: Where to Interact and Have Fun

 The museum is owned and managed by Floyd Garrett, a muscle car expert who has spent over 40 years building his collection.

-And don’t forget to book a spacious Pigeon Forge vacation home for the group.
+Don’t forget to book a spacious Pigeon Forge vacation home for the group.